MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriendstypes/structs/pffriendsfriendinfo.md

 **`gameCenterInfo`** &nbsp; [PFUserGameCenterInfo](../../pftypes/structs/pfusergamecenterinfo.md) const*
 *may be nullptr*

-(Optional) Available Game Center information (if the user and PlayFab friend are also connected in Game Center).
+(Optional) Available Game Center information (if the user and connected Game Center friend both have PlayFab Accounts in the same title).

 **`profile`** &nbsp; [PFPlayerProfileModel](../../pftypes/structs/pfplayerprofilemodel.md) const*
 *may be nullptr*